remotar/remotar-uikit/README.md

 // import all the modules you need from elements
 ```

+# Modules

+The UI-KIT is pretty small in size, but if you prefer a modular approach, add the core as explained before, and then the modules you want.
+Those are the modules you can import from the `elements` folder:

+- buttons
+- form
+- lists
+- tables
+- typography

 # Elements Doc

 To see the elements index, open the `index.html` page on the repository root, or start the development server.